 Off label use when reported with an AR/AE

-If an AR/AE occurs in the setting of off label use for a medical condition/indication, the preferred option is to select LLT Off label use, or other appropriate LLTs linked to PT Off label use, and a term for the medical condition/indication in addition to a term for the AR/AE.
+If an AR/AE occurs in the setting of off label use for a medical condition/indication, the preferred option is to select a term for off label use, and a term for the medical condition/indication in addition to a term for the AR/AE.
 Alternatively, select a term for the medical condition/indication and a term for the AR/AE.

 Example